 Oconee Forest Park

 Did you know the largest scarlet oak tree in Georgia is located in Athens?
 That's right, this record-holding tree can be found in the Oconee Forest Park.
 See if you can spot it as you venture through the walking trail, part of the 60-acre natural area that the park offers.
 If you'd rather sit still and take in the scenery, grab a book from one of Athens' bookshops and find a seat near the 15-acre lake, Lake Herrick.
+With over 1.5 miles of hiking-walking trails that wind through the hickory forest along Lake Herrick and 1.2 mile mountain bike trail there are plenty of soothing spots to find along the way.
 This peaceful park can be accessed through the UGA Intramural Fields.

 UGA Trial Gardens

 In the middle of all the action on the University of Georgia's campus sits the UGA Trial Gardens, where greenery has been growing since 1982.
 See what plants make the cut to be labeled "Athens Select" and sold in garden centers around the country.
-Purchase some plants to bring home at their annual Plantapalooza Plant Sale in April.
-The Trial Gardens are open to the public year-round at no admission charge.
-Be sure to stop by in June for their family-friendly annual open house.
+Don't forget to stop by and purchase some plants to bring home at their annual Plant Sale in April.

 When relaxing at any of these serene spots, be sure to tag your photos with #VisitAthensGA and #AthensGA for a chance to be featured on our social media.